 Adrian R. Guerra is a partner at Aleshire & Wynder.
-He serves as City Attorney for the City of Grand Terrace, Assistant City Attorney for the cities of La Cañada Flintridge, Irwindale, Glendora, and Bell, and Special Counsel to the Housing Authority and Community Development Commission of the County of Los Angeles.
-Mr. Guerra has previously served as Assistant City Attorney for the cities of Monterey Park, Huntington Park, Cerritos, and San Dimas.
+He serves as City Attorney for the City of Grand Terrace, Interim City Attorney for the City of La Cañada Flintridge, and Assistant City Attorney for the cities of Irwindale and Glendora.
+He also serves as Special Counsel for the Housing Authority and Community Development Commission of the County of Los Angeles.
+Mr. Guerra has previously served as Assistant City Attorney for the cities of Monterey Park, Huntington Park, Cerritos, San Dimas, and Bell.

 Mr. Guerra advises cities on many aspects of municipal law.
 He regularly advises city councils, planning commissions, and city staff on ordinance, resolution and contract preparation and interpretation, the Brown Act, Public Records Act, Political Reform Act, CEQA, and land use, zoning, and subdivision law.

 Mr. Guerra represents public agencies in litigation, including writ of mandamus actions that challenge land use and administrative decisions.
 He defends actions alleging violations of due process, 42 U.S.C. §1983, and other equal protection laws, as well as general civil litigation matters, including breach of contract and unlawful detainer.
 He has also represented public agencies in appellate proceedings before the California Court of Appeals and the U.S. Court of Appeals for the Ninth Circuit.

 In his role as Special Counsel for the Housing Authority of the County of Los Angeles, Mr. Guerra works extensively with the federal Section 8 and Public Housing programs by:

 - Advising on the interpretation, implementation, and enforcement of federal and local regulations governing each of these programs.